 We can formulate a generalization of Corollary~\ref{cor:finite-intersection-b-orbits-and-d-orbits-n=4} for an arbitrary number of punctures.
 It says that the angle functions $\beta_1,\ldots,\beta_{n-3}$ and $\delta_1,\ldots,\delta_{n-3}$ essentially parametrizes $\IntRepDT{\mathcal{B}}(\surface)$ (up to finite redundancy).

 \begin{cor} For every choice of $\zeta_i\in\{\delta_i,\varepsilon_i\}$, the preimage of every point under the map

-consists of at most $2^{n-3}$ points. \end{cor} \begin{proof} It's enough to show that the prescription of a value for $\beta_i$, as well as a value for $\delta_i$ or $\varepsilon_i$ forces the angle coordinate $\gamma_i$ to take one among two possible values for every $i=1\ldots,n-3$.
+consists of at most $2^{n-3}$ points. \end{cor} \begin{proof} It is enough to show that the prescription of a value for $\beta_i$, as well as a value for $\delta_i$ or $\varepsilon_i$ forces the angle coordinate $\gamma_i$ to take one among two possible values for every $i=1\ldots,n-3$.
 This, however, follows directly from~\eqref{eq:delta_i-and-varepsilon_i-in-terms-of-gamma_i}. \end{proof}